by Dr. John Carosso, Psy. D.

 Sound familiar?

 The woman with high-functioning ADHD might be a professional with an impressive career.
 She might be a devoted, attentive mother.
 She may be the reliable individual at work.
-However, beneath her capable façade, she is driven by a strong sense of urgency.
-She stays up until 2 AM to finish things that should have taken two hours.
-She relies on adrenaline and last-minute panic to get things done.
-She cancels plans because she's too depleted.
-She spends her nights beating herself up for everything she didn't accomplish during the day.
+However, beneath her capable faรงade, she is driven by a strong sense of urgency.
+She stays up until 2 a.m. to complete tasks that should have taken two hours.
+She uses adrenaline and last-minute panic to get things done.
+She cancels plans because she is too exhausted.
+She spends her nights berating herself for what she didn't accomplish during the day.

 High-functioning ADHD is real, it's common in women, and it's genuinely exhausting.
 You are not fine just because you're functioning.